novelmartis/novelmartis.github.io/_posts/2020-02-09-tfce-cosmomvpa.md

 comments: true
 ---

+<i>It is assumed here that the reader is already somewhat familiar with the TFCE procedure.</i>

 While the [2016 Frontiers paper][16cosmo] introduces the framework of CoSMoMVPA, the exact details of how it implements threshold-free cluster enhancement (TFCE) for multiple-comparisons correction are somewhat opaque.
 This blog post is aimed at describing those details.

 #### The principle